Sweet / I Thought You Wanted to Dance: Background

+On his fifth studio album Flower Boy (2017), Tyler revealed an early version of "Sweet" titled "Sugar", which was included on the song "I Ain't Got Time!" before being included on Call Me If You Get Lost almost four years later.

 The opening instrumental was first heard in the announcement trailer for the album titled "Side Street", which features Tyler kissing a girl but quickly leaves as her boyfriend appears.
 However, when questioned on who the guy is, the girl dismisses it.
 The boyfriend is played by Tyler's close friend and Odd Future member, Taco Bennett.

 The song is also a continuation of a recurring theme with in Tyler's projects where the 10th track is a multi-part song.
-This can be displayed in his debut studio album Bastard with the songs “VCR / Wheels”, his sophomore album Goblin with the songs "Fish / Boppin’ Bitch", his third album Wolf with the 3 part songs "PartyIsntOver / Campfire / Bimmer" featuring Lætitia Sadier and Frank Ocean, his 2015 album Cherry Bomb with albums lead single "Fucking Young / Perfect" featuring Kali Uchis, his 2017 album Flower Boy with the single “911 / Mr. Lonely” featuring Frank Ocean and Steve Lacy, and his 2019 Grammy winning album Igor with the song "Gone, Gone / Thank You".
+This can be displayed in his debut studio album Bastard with the songs "VCR / Wheels", his sophomore album Goblin with the songs "Fish / Boppin' Bitch", his third album Wolf with the 3 part songs "PartyIsntOver / Campfire / Bimmer" featuring Lætitia Sadier and Frank Ocean, his 2015 album Cherry Bomb with albums lead single "Fucking Young / Perfect" featuring Kali Uchis, his 2017 album Flower Boy with the single "911 / Mr. Lonely" featuring Frank Ocean and Steve Lacy, and his 2019 Grammy-winning album Igor with the song "Gone, Gone / Thank You".
 The only times Tyler has deviated from this was for the 2012 Odd Future album The OF Tape Vol. 2 with the song "Analog 2 / Wheels 2" with Frank Ocean and Syd being the 7th track, on Chromakopia with the 10th track being "Tomorrow", and on Don't Tap the Glass with the song "Don't Tap That Glass / Tweakin'" being the 7th track.